A Lifespan Perspective

-The careerists were the women who, when they were in college, believed that they would work continuously with a limited maternity leave after childbirth, and who acted on that belief.
+3. Careerists and breadwinners, working full-time The careerists were the women who, when they were in college, believed that they would work continuously with a limited maternity leave after childbirth, and who acted on that belief.
 Breadwinners were the women who planned to stay home with their children when they were making life plans in college, but in actuality, some have had continuous full-time careers and their lives were so similar to the careerists, we have included them in this chapter.
 In college (Phase I), 41 percent of women believed they would have continuous careers and of the 72 women interviewed, 23 or about 33 percent fit this career pattern as they expected, including seven women who never had children.
 Of those interviewed, seven women expected to stay home when they were in college, but actually followed the breadwinner pattern of a continuous full-time career.
 This included two women who never had children.
 To be included in the groupings for careerists and/or breadwinners, the women had to have returned to full-time employment within three years after the birth of their first child and any subsequent child (or had no children) and were employed full-time (more than 32 hours per week) during their entire careers.
 We found 30 women who matched this selection criteria and they were placed in the groupings of careerists and breadwinners having a full-time career.
 Three additional women who fit these same criteria became selfemployed and their careers are reported in Chapter 6.
-The women who returned to work part-time and those who...
+The women who returned...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.

 Non-subscribers can freely search the site, view abstracts/ extracts and download selected front matter and introductory chapters for personal use.